Tartori/gametheory-alquerque/README.md

 ## App Architecture

+### Overall Architecture

+The application is based on the idea of MVC.
+Code is grouped in modules accordingly.
+The models just represend enumerables or data transfer objects.
+The view is responsible for rendering to the console.

+Quite a few classes inherit from "abstract" parents in order to share code and provide different implementations.

+### User and Machine Actors

+All action, be it by the user or by a machine player, is contained in controllers.
+Where a controller provides human interaction it contains a loop working its way through a simple state machine.
+Each user input leads to a new state being set.
+A new state being set leads to new calculations or user prompts.

+Note that there is also a "state" as known in frontend architecture.
+It contains the current data of the application, e.g. user choices and the current game.

 ### Game Engines

-### GUI & User Interaction
+The game logic itself is to be found in the module "games".
+It has no dependencies on controllers or the gui and is therefore relatively loosely coupled.
+The engines get instantiated and called by controllers only and provide methods to interact with.
+Foremost, they contain the board, representing the current state of the game, and are the only one to manipulate the board.

-### Actors taking turns and playing
+### Machine Actors and Strategies

+Since choosing the next move is a behaviour of the actor in the game and them being represented by controllers, the implementations of the strategies are to be found there too.

 ## App usage

 ### Running the application

-- The app is built with Python version 3.7.
+The app is built with Python version 3.7.

-- Start by running the app.py in this same directory.
-- No command line parameters are to be passed.
+Start by running the app.py in this same directory.
+No command line parameters are to be passed.

 ### User Interaction

-- As a user, interact with the app by entering one of the commands shown at each step.
+As a user, interact with the app by entering one of the commands shown at each step.

-- You may abort the current game or the app as a whole at each step.
+You may abort the current game or the app as a whole at each step.

 ### Gameplay

+The application will guide you through the game.

+Note that:

-- Note that on the board, you as a user are placed on the bottom side while the opponent is placed on the top side.
+- On the board, you as a user are placed on the bottom side while the opponent is placed on the top side.

 ```bash
   opponent (human or machine)